 When Brian Wilson was signed, I didn’t like it much.
-His velocity was reported to be anywhere from 87-90, he only had a month to make an impact coming off TJS, and he was a veteran so the team would inevitably give him preference for the playoff roster over a potentially more deserving candidate.
+His velocity was reported to be anywhere from 87-90 mph, he only had a month to make an impact coming off Tommy John surgery, and he was a veteran, so the team would inevitably give him preference for the playoff roster over a potentially more deserving candidate.

 After a bit of a downturn due to him not using the fastball much at all, he’s back into the 93-95 mph range, which puts him almost back to where he was in his prime.

 About that velocity downturn though, it’s not exactly a bad thing, as he’s sort of become an oddball version of Kenley Jansen, throwing his 87-89 mph cutter a whopping 77.0% of the time.
 Perhaps most importantly, though, he’s back to locating it for strikes.

 This only adds to the effectiveness of his fastball, and probably helps compensate for the one or two ticks he’s lost due to TJS and age.